 Rhodes Papers, Bodleian Library, University of Oxford

-The Rhodes Papers in the Bodleian Library, Oxford is a very large and complexly configured collection composed by the remaining papers of a number of companies and other organisational bodies that the entrepreneur and politician Cecil John Rhodes was associated with.
-Its main components are numbered Mss Afr s227 and s228 respectively, detailed later.
+1.1 The Rhodes Papers in the Bodleian Library, Oxford, is a very large and complexly configured collection composed by the remaining papers of a number of companies and other organisational bodies that the entrepreneur and politician Cecil John Rhodes was associated with.
+Its main components are numbered Mss Afr s227 and s228 respectively, and are detailed later.

 S227 Letter books and telegrams OUT